-Small initial disclaimer, dutiful: periodically, news about engines that run on water as fuel make their appearance around the world and on the web.
-Some inventors claim to have created an engine that runs on water as a fuel and which promises extraordinary performance, such as traveling long distances with very little water.
-News that always has its charm, but it's important to take it with a grain of salt and always try to verify it with scientifically reliable sources.
-To date, it must be said, physics and chemistry do not confirm the possibility of creating an engine that runs exclusively on water, without the use of other energy sources.
+Small initial disclaimer, necessary: periodically, news about engines that run on water as fuel appear around the world and on the web.
+Some inventors claim to have created an engine using water as fuel and which promises to have extraordinary performance, such as traveling long distances with very little water.
+News that always has its charm, but it is important to take it with a grain of salt and always try to verify it with scientifically reliable sources.
+To date, it must be said, physics and chemistry do not confirm the possibility of creating an engine that works exclusively with water, without the use of other energy sources.

-A Brazilian inventor named Ricardo Azevedo he claimed in 2015 that he had created a water engine that would allow you to travel 500 km with just one liter of liquid.
+A Brazilian inventor named Ricardo Azevedo claimed in 2015 that he had created a water engine that would allow you to travel 500 km on just one liter of liquid.
 The motorcycle, called the T Power H20, would obviously be a huge invention if its performance is confirmed.
-The old 1993 Honda modified in his garage made him famous around the world: now it remains to be seen for what.
+The old 1993 Honda modified in his garage made him famous across the world: now it remains to be seen for what.
 The question always is: hoax or revolutionary discovery?
-Historical statistics, whatever anyone says, all hang on the first answer.
-Also because from the coverage of the Associated Press (and the Daily Mail) of traces I have not found practically any more.
+Historical statistics, no matter what anyone says, all lean towards the first answer.
+Also because from the Associated Press coverage (and the Daily Mail) of traces I have not found practically any more.

 A water engine for two wheels

-How does the T Power H20 "water engine" work?
+How does the T Power H20 “water engine” work?
 Simple, at least in words.
-You pour water into the tank, the engine decomposes its molecules into oxygen and hydrogen and uses the latter.
-Then it's a hydrogen engine, stop everyone.
+You pour water into the tank, the engine breaks down its molecules into oxygen and hydrogen and uses the latter.
+So it's a hydrogen engine, everyone stop.
 What are you saying?
-The motorcycle is equipped with a car battery that generates electricity and isolates hydrogen by electrolysis.
-The combustion of hydrogen makes the vehicle move.
-Commenting on his work (which lasted months, he says), the inventor hopes that T Power H20 will give a decisive boost to the reduction of global pollution.
-Ambitious, I would say.
-Naturally, he declares, the bike does not emit polluting gases, only water vapour, and travels (as mentioned) 500 kilometers with just one liter of water.
+The motorcycle is equipped with a car battery that generates electricity and isolates hydrogen via electrolysis.
+The burning of hydrogen makes the vehicle move.
+Commenting on his work (which lasted months, he says), the inventor hopes that T Power H20 will give a decisive impulse to the reduction of global pollution.
+Ambitious, I'd say.
+Naturally, he declares, the motorbike does not emit polluting gases, only water vapour, and travels (as mentioned) 500 kilometers with just one liter of water.

 The expert opinion